-- Referral to the school chaplain for mentoring. - Anti-bullying and Cyber bullying course. - Self-esteem support through Faith in Families. - A change in seating plan or classes. - Referral to the PREVENT team for incidents involving discrimination of a racist nature. - Support from the tutor, assistant tutor or older student. - 'John Paul Centre' support courses ranging from social skills mentoring, anger management and conflict resolution, depending on the incident.
+- Referral to the school chaplain for mentoring. - Anti-bullying and Cyber bullying course. - A change in seating plan or classes. - Referral to the PREVENT team for incidents involving discrimination of a racist nature. - Support from the tutor, assistant tutor or older student. - 'John Paul Centre' support courses ranging from social skills mentoring, anger management and conflict resolution, depending on the incident.